holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

     * Leave **Solid storage (with or without litter)** as the default manure handling system.

-## Entering 'Pullet Farm' Information:
+## Entering 'Pullet Farm' Information
 We can enter data related to the number of animals, manure system, and housing type for each of the two management periods.
-Select "**Brooding stage**" first, and then repeat the steps for the "**Rearing stage**".
-The number of animals will be consistent throughout the management periods / year.
+Select the "**Brooding stage**" management period first, and then repeat the steps for the "**Rearing stage**".
+The number of animals will be consistent throughout the production cycle.

 1. Under **Step 1**, make sure that the “**Pullets**” row is selected.

-2. Click the management period “**Brooding**” in **Step 2** to activate that management period.
+2. Click the management period “**Brooding stage**” in **Step 2** to activate that management period.

 3. Ensure “**January 1, 2024**” appears as the **Start date** and that “**January 15, 2024**” appears as the **End date**.
 These dates are set as the defaults.